shohiebsense/shohiebsense.github.io/_posts/2025-07-14-Tower-Breakers:-the-devil-is-in-the-detail.md

 7. The winner is the one who leaves the opponent with no available moves.
 Making the opposition unable to move.
 ```

-hillariously the solutions could be dead simple
+hilariously the solutions could be dead simple

 ```go
 func towerBreakers(n int32, m int32) int32 {